Truong2003-tqd/German-credit-dataset-analysis-/README.md

 </p>

 **3. Handle outliers**

 Due to the left-skewed distributions of credit amount, duration and age, using the boxplot is the best way to detect outliers.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/d6f1edea-4683-47f9-8e8f-b4e5c6dd21f0" alt="Credit Category Distribution" width="600">
 </p

 In R, the boxplot determines lower and upper bounds for the dataset by using equations 1 and 2.

 (1) Lower bound=Q1-1.5*IQR

 (2) Upper bound=Q3+1.5*IQR

 Because the outliers are natural, retaining them is the best strategy to explain the unusual patterns.
 Overall loan risk, the bank’s policy and customers’ profile are explored by analyzing these outliers.
 Other methods, such as removal or winsorization, replacing outliers with less extreme values, will unnecessarily distort the original meaning of the dataset.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/2329a892-cafa-4f1d-abc1-e4c0ce3dcaeb" alt="Centered Image">
 </p>

 # Data Exploration
 Banks assess risk profile using financial health, cash flow stability and mortgage assets.
 In the context of this dataset, financial health can be assessed by checking and savings account balances; high balances may indicate stronger financial health.
 Next, cash flow stability and mortgage assets are assessed through job and housing variables.
 The highly skilled workers are paid higher salaries, indicating better financial stability.
 Further, house ownership serves as a tangible collateral asset, reducing the loan risk.
 Regarding observations of the housing variable, customers with the “own” status seemly have the lowest risk.
+In this analysis, credit_amount is the most important variables used to dive deeper into the data.

+View the detailed steps here: [4.
+Correlation Plot.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/4.%20Correlation%20Plot.R), [5.
+Relationship with duration](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/5.%20Relationship%20with%20Duration.R), [6.
+Relationship with checking and savings accounts.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/6.%20Relationship%20with%20checking%20and%20savings%20accounts.R), [7.
+Relationship with purpose.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/7.%20Relationship%20with%20purpose.R), [8.
+Relationship with job.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/8.%20Relationship%20with%20job.R), [9.
+Relationship with housing.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/9.%20Relationship%20with%20housing.R)

 ## Correlation Coefficients
 Correlation coefficients are useful for demonstrating the relationship between variables.
 Therefore, it is suitable to select the most important variables to dive deeper into the dataset.
 Figure indicates a moderate to strong positive relationship (0.62) between credit amount and duration.
 The coefficient is statistically significant because of a p-value < 0.05 and a t-value > 1.96 (Appendix).
 Therefore, the duration category is selected to demonstrate the distribution and explore the profile of outliers.
 The correlation matrix also highlights noticeable positive relationships between credit amount, duration, job, and housing, which are also statistically significant.
 Although the correlation coefficient is quite low, it implies that the bank offered longer-term, higher-value loans to skilled customers